python/devguide/documentation/markup.rst

 .. describe:: |release|

    Replaced by the Python release the documentation refers to.
-This is the full version string including alpha/beta/release candidate tags, e.g. ``2.5.2b3``.
+This is the full version string including alpha/beta/release candidate tags, for example, ``2.5.2b3``.

 .. describe:: |version|

    Replaced by the Python version the documentation refers to.
-This consists only of the major and minor version parts, e.g. ``2.5``, even for version 2.5.1.
+This consists only of the major and minor version parts, for example, ``2.5``, even for version 2.5.1.

 .. describe:: |today|